Your Severe Head Injury Lawyer Is A Click Away!

 - Lacerations to the scalp and resulting hemorrhage of the skin;

-- Traumatic subdural hematoma, a bleeding below the dura mater which may
+- Traumatic subdural hematoma, a bleeding below the dura mater which may develop slowly;

-- Traumatic extradural, or epidural hematoma, bleeding between the dura mater
+- Traumatic extradural, or epidural hematoma, bleeding between the dura mater and the skull;

 - Traumatic subarachnoid hemorrhage;